Difference Between Bruising and Hematoma

 causeHitting your body against a hard object or walking into somethingPhlebotomist injuring a blood vessel; hitting your head, breaking a bone.

-TreatmentApplying Ice pack on the affected area then take a restAlso, using an ice pack works but Surgery is usually required for a subdural hematoma
+TreatmentApplying Ice pack on the affected area then take a restAlso, using an ice pack works but Surgery is required for a subdural hematoma

 symptomsA red area that changes from to purple then yellow over a number of daysSwelling, pain and a bruise in the affected area of injury.
 However, signs of head hematomas are headache,nausea, dizziness and confusion